-The Tracker Panel is accessible from 2 locations: The Main Menu and the Toolbar.
+The Tracker Panel is accessible from 2 locations: the Main Menu and the Toolbar.

 To access the Main Menu, click on the OI logo next to your browser’s navigation bar (top right).
-It is the same logo as the one shown below and appears in orange when you are logged in.

 If you can’t find the Toolbar, go in the Main Menu and check in your Settings, under Components.
 You might have chosen to hide it…